 Tell us More About You – We ask all students to provide some insight about their activities and interests so that we can better connect them with campus opportunities.
-Additionally, this information is shared with their LINK mentors, Student Success Consultants (SSCs) and FYS instructors so that they assist in advising about campus connections.
+Additionally, this information is shared with their LINK mentors, Student Success Consultants (SSCs) and Advisors so that they assist in advising about campus connections.

 Student ID Photo Instructions

 The College allows students to submit their ID photo; instructions for acceptable photo submissions are available in the "Forms" section of W&J Gateway IDs will be ready at check in for student who submit a picture in advance.

 The College offers shuttle service to and from the Pittsburgh International Airport, Pittsburgh Greyhound Station and Pittsburgh Amtrak Station.
 The service is limited to specific times such as move-in, academic breaks, move-out.
 A $40 fee for each one-way trip is applied to your student’s bill.
 Additional options such Uber are also available.
 Freedom Transit also provides service to the east busway, which is near Amtrak, Greyhound and Megabus stations in downtown Pittsburgh.

 The Gateway process will being on December 20th with course placements.
 Students are required to complete both the math placement and a modern (foreign) language placement for each language that they studied prior to W&J, even if they do not intend on studying the same languages at W&J. For example, if they studied both French and Spanish, they should do a placement for each.
 These placements are instrumental in the process of schedule creation.